nipafx/nipafx.dev/content/articles/2017-07-17-jdeps-tutorial.md

 ---
 title: "A JDeps Tutorial - Analyze Your Project's Dependencies"
-tags: [j_ms, jdeps, tools]
+tags: [java-basics, j_ms, jdeps, tools]
 date: 2017-07-17
 slug: jdeps-tutorial-analyze-java-project-dependencies
 description: "JDeps is a dependency analysis tool for Java bytecode (class files and JARs).
 Learn how to use filters, aggregate results, and create diagrams."
 intro: "JDeps is a dependency analysis tool for Java bytecode, i.e. class files and JARs.
 This primer teaches you how to use filters, aggregate results, and create diagrams."
 searchKeywords: "jdeps"
-featuredImage: jdeps-scaffoldhunter-jars
+featuredImage: jdeps-tutorial
+inlineCodeLanguage: shell
 ---

 [JDeps](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/jdeps.html) is the *Java Dependency Analysis Tool*, a command line tool that processes Java bytecode, meaning `.class` files or the JARs that contain them, and analyzes the statically declared dependencies between classes.
 The results can be filtered in various ways and can be aggregated to package or JAR level.
-JDeps can also tell you which JDK-internal APIs your project is using and is fully aware of [the module system](https://blog.codefx.org/tag/jpms/).
+JDeps can also tell you which JDK-internal APIs your project is using and is fully aware of [the module system](tag:j_ms).
 All in all it is a very useful tool to examine various forms of dependency graphs.

 In this tutorial, I'll introduce you to how JDeps works - follow-up posts will show you some great use cases for it.

-### Overview

-[toc exclude=Overview]
+## Code Along

 For this tutorial, I encourage you to follow along, preferably with one of *your* projects.
 It will be easiest if you have a JAR of your project and next to it a folder with all its transitive dependencies.